-- 1. Immediate and tangible rewards help a drug court demonstrate the benefits of abstinence.
+- 1. Immediate and tangible rewards help a veterans treatment court demonstrate the benefits of abstinence and treatment.
 Courts should seek to include tangible or token rewards, such as coins, gifts, certificates, or entry into a drawing in an incentives program. - a) Frequently, the benefits of abstinence, such as better health and lifestyle, are abstract and distant to the abuser.
 The point of motivational incentives is to bring the benefits of abstinence forward in less time.
 Both voucher- and prize-based reinforcement systems have been repeatedly shown to be effective interventions among substance users.
-(Stitzer, 2008) These tangible rewards can be used in drug court to more quickly improve behaviors.
+(Stitzer, 2008) These tangible rewards can be used in veterans treatment court to more quickly improve behaviors.

-VI.
-Payments
+V. Payments